prowler-cloud/prowler/docs/tutorials/quick-inventory.md

 # Quick Inventory

 Prowler allows you to execute a quick inventory to extract the number of resources in your provider.

+???+ note
-> Currently, it is only available for AWS provider.
+    Currently, it is only available for AWS provider.

 - You can use option `-i`/`--quick-inventory` to execute it:
 ```sh
 prowler <provider> -i
 ```

+???+ note
-> By default, it extracts resources from all the regions, you could use `-f`/`--filter-region` to specify the regions to execute the analysis.
+    By default, it extracts resources from all the regions, you could use `-f`/`--filter-region` to specify the regions to execute the analysis.

 - This feature specify both the number of resources for each service and for each resource type.